Jason King (rugby league): 2010s

 In the 2010 season, King was appointed co-captain of Manly alongside Jamie Lyon.
 King's form improved during 2010 to the point where he was the 18th man for the New South Wales Origin team for Game 2 of the 2010 State of Origin series, and made his Origin debut in the front row in Game 3 of the series at the Telstra Stadium in Sydney.
 His form continued for the season despite the patchy form of the Sea Eagles.
 Unfortunately for King injury ruled him out of the Australian Kangaroos train on squad for the 2010 Four Nations tournament.

-On 15 May 2011, King was named in the New South Wales Origin team for game 1 of the 2011 series at Suncorp Stadium in Brisbane where Queensland defeated The Blues 16–12.
-This would prove to be the final State of Origins game of King's career.
+On 15 May 2011, King was named in the New South Wales Origin team for game 1 of the 2011 series at Suncorp Stadium in Brisbane where Queensland defeated the Blues 16–12.
+This would be the final State of Origin game of King's career.

 Despite a strong start to the 2011 NRL season, a late season injury forced King to watch from the sidelines as Manly defeated the New Zealand Warriors 24–10 in the 2011 NRL grand final.

 King returned to the team in 2012 as Manly made their way to the Preliminary Final.
 An injury interrupted 2013 season saw him play only four games and miss Manly's 26-18 2013 NRL Grand Final loss to the Sydney Roosters.

 King was still co-captain of Manly-Warringah in the 2014 NRL season, though he played mostly from the bench.
 King retired at the end of the year after 22 games for the Northern Eagles and 217 games for Manly.

+Post playing

+In 2017, King was appointed the NRL's General Manager of Elite Competitions.
+In 2020, King was appointed to an independent referee's panel.
+On 5 November 2025, Manly announced the appointment of King as the club CEO.